 JET: Japan Exchange and Teaching Program

-**The application period runs from October through mid-November each year.
+The application period runs from late September through mid-November each year.
 Early submission of applications is highly encouraged.

 For specific questions, please contact us by e-mail: email@example.com